HITTPATEL/Anthropologie-Clone/README.md

    2. I have used Javascript, HTML, CSS & Bootstrap to create the page and provide the functionality.

    3. I have used various methods like Import, Export, etc.

+   4. I build a caraousel on my landing page as well.

   D. SWATI KUSHWAHA - Linkedin profile link - https://www.linkedin.com/in/swati-kushwaha-53a249111/